awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 | --- | --- | --- | --- | --- |
 |  `kms:RequestAlias`  |  String \(list\)  | Single\-valued |  [Cryptographic operations](concepts.md#cryptographic-operations) [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) [GetPublicKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetPublicKey.html)  |  Key policies and IAM policies  |

-You can use this condition key to allow an operation only when the request uses a particular alias to identify the CMK\.
-The `kms:RequestAlias` condition key controls access to a CMK used in a cryptographic operation, `GetPublicKey`, or `DescribeKey` based on the [alias](kms-alias.md) that identifies that CMK in the request\. \(This policy condition has no effect on the [GenerateRandom](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateRandom.html) operation because the operation doesn't use a CMK or alias\.\)
+You can use this condition key to allow an operation only when the request uses a particular alias to identify the KMS key\.
+The `kms:RequestAlias` condition key controls access to a KMS key used in a cryptographic operation, `GetPublicKey`, or `DescribeKey` based on the [alias](kms-alias.md) that identifies that KMS key in the request\. \(This policy condition has no effect on the [GenerateRandom](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateRandom.html) operation because the operation doesn't use a KMS key or alias\.\)

-This condition supports [attribute\-based access control](abac.md) \(ABAC\) in AWS KMS, which lets you control access to CMKs based on the tags and aliases of a CMK\.
-You can use tags and aliases to allow or deny access to a CMK without changing policies or grants\.
+This condition supports [attribute\-based access control](abac.md) \(ABAC\) in AWS KMS, which lets you control access to KMS keys based on the tags and aliases of a KMS key\.
+You can use tags and aliases to allow or deny access to a KMS key without changing policies or grants\.
 For details, see [Using ABAC for AWS KMS](abac.md)\.

 To specify the alias in this policy condition, use an [alias name](concepts.md#key-id-alias-name), such as `alias/project-alpha`, or an alias name pattern, such as `alias/*test*`\.
 You cannot specify an [alias ARN](concepts.md#key-id-alias-ARN) in the value of this condition key\.

 To satisfy this condition, the value of the `KeyId` parameter in the request must be a matching alias name or alias ARN\.
-If the request uses a different [key identifier](concepts.md#key-id), it does not satisfy the condition, even if identifies the same CMK\.
+If the request uses a different [key identifier](concepts.md#key-id), it does not satisfy the condition, even if identifies the same KMS key\.

-For example, the following key policy statement allows the principal to call the [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) operation on the CMK\.
+For example, the following key policy statement allows the principal to call the [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) operation on the KMS key\.
 However this is permitted only when the value of the `KeyId` parameter in the request is `alias/finance-key` or an alias ARN with that alias name, such as `arn:aws:kms:us-west-2:111122223333:alias/finance-key`\.

 ```
 {